ETH-Unity/.github/profile/README.md

 # ETH-Unity

-**ETH-Unity** is a project that bridges Ethereum blockchain functionality with Unity-based multiplayer experiences.
+**ETH-Unity** is a proof of concept project that bridges Ethereum blockchain functionality with Unity-based multiplayer experiences.
 It enables decentralized interactions between users and simulated IoT devices in real-time multiplayer environments.

 ## 🚀 Overview